evo-mark/laravel-id-obfuscator/README.md

 | length   | int    | 8                       | The amount of chars to pad the output to |
 | alphabet | string | [a-zA-Z0-9] (as string) | The alphabet to use when encoding IDs    |

+## Q & A

+1. Why not use UUIDs?

+- UUIDs can be [Bad for database performance](https://www.danielfullstack.com/article/stop-using-uuids-in-your-database), whereas this obfuscation only runs when data bridges between the backend and the frontend of your application.

 ## Limitations

 - Laravel ID Obfuscator can only be used on incrementing primary keys
+- Since this package overrides the `newEloquentBuilder` method on obfuscated models, it is incompatible with any other packages that also do the same.